Orgzales/Unity-XR-NetworkMapper-Project/README.md

 	-  Have the user be able to shrink and adjust of whole mapped out anchor
 		-  This could allow the impressive display within the AR enviroment
 		-  Easier to export photos and videos built into the VR functions
+	- 🗸 Make Origin Anchor not able to be deleted
+		- If Current Active Anchor is Deleted, the program will default to the Origin Anchor.

 ## Step 11 Plans
 	- 🗸 Clean Up Scene 1